 Like this as an idea?
 Browse our top tips for guidance on how to hang a gallery wall.

-2. Lighten a dark hallway with a grand mirror
+2. Lighten a dark hallway with the mirror idea

 A dark hallway is always a good spot for a mirror.
 If you're a lover of vintage or period style, look for one with an ornate frame that will create a real impact on the decor of the hall.
 Here, a gold-framed mirror is matched with reflective wallpaper to add a brightening effect.